James Cameron: Method

-Cameron is regarded as an innovative filmmaker in the industry, as well as not easy to work for.
+Cameron is regarded as an innovative filmmaker in the industry, with a classical filmmaking style, as well as not easy to work for.
 Radio Times critic John Ferguson described Cameron as "the king of hi-tech thrillers".
-Dalin Rowell of /Film stated, "Known for his larger-than-life creations and unique filmmaking style, director James Cameron is in a league all of his own.
+Dalin Rowell of /Film stated: "Known for his larger-than-life creations and unique filmmaking style, director James Cameron is in a league all of his own.
 With his genre-spanning work, lofty ambitions, and unrestrained energy, Cameron has carved out a name for himself in Hollywood as an artist willing to do anything to see his vision come true."
-Rebecca Keegan, author of The Futurist: The Life and Films of James Cameron, describes Cameron as "comically hands-on" and would try to do every job on the set.
+Rebecca Keegan, author of The Futurist: The Life and Films of James Cameron, describes Cameron as "comically hands-on", and as someone who would try to do every job on the set.
 Andrew Gumbel of The Independent says Cameron "is a nightmare to work with.
 Studios fear his habit of straying way over schedule and over budget.
 He is notorious on set for his uncompromising and dictatorial manner, as well as his flaming temper".
 Author Alexandra Keller writes that Cameron is an egomaniac, obsessed with vision, but praises his "technological ingenuity" at creating a "visceral viewing experience".

 According to Ed Harris, who starred in Cameron's film The Abyss, Cameron behaved in an autocratic manner.
 Orson Scott Card, who novelized The Abyss, stated that Cameron "made everyone around him miserable, and his unkindness did nothing to improve the film in any way.
 Nor did it motivate people to work faster or better".
-Harris later said, "I like Jim.
+Harris later said: "I like Jim.
 He's an incredibly talented, intelligent guy", adding that "it was always good to see him" in later years.
-Speaking of her experience on Titanic, Kate Winslet said that she admired Cameron but "there were times I was genuinely frightened of him".
+Speaking of her experience on Titanic, Kate Winslet said that she admired Cameron, but "there were times I was genuinely frightened of him".
 Describing him as having "a temper like you wouldn't believe", she had said she would not work with him again unless it was "for a lot of money".
 Despite this, Winslet and Cameron still looked for future projects and Winslet was eventually cast in Avatar 2.
-Her co-star Leonardo DiCaprio told Esquire magazine, "when somebody felt a different way on the set, there was a confrontation.
+Her co-star Leonardo DiCaprio told Esquire: "When somebody felt a different way on the set, there was a confrontation.
 He lets you know exactly how he feels", but complimented Cameron, "he's of the lineage of John Ford.
 He knows what he wants his film to be."
 Sam Worthington, who starred in Avatar, said that if a mobile phone rang during filming, Cameron would "nail it to the wall with a nail gun".
 Composer James Horner was also not immune to Cameron's demands; he recalls having to write music in a short time frame for Aliens.
 After the experience, Horner did not work with Cameron for a decade.
 In 1996, they reconciled their friendship and Horner produced the soundtracks for Titanic and Avatar.